vdarkobar/Bitwarden/README.md

 #### *Decide what you will use for*:
 ```
 Domain name,
+# Command will add ADMIN_TOKEN to .env file.
 ```
 ### Select and run all at once.
 Enter required data:
 *Only works once, use bash*